niccoloraspa/demo-flux-sealed-secrets/README.md

     > pub-sealed-secrets.pem
 ```

-The public key can be safely stored in Git, and can be used to encrypt secrets without direct access to the Kubernetes cluster.
+The public key can be safely stored in Git and can be used to encrypt secrets without direct access to the Kubernetes cluster.

 2. Create the secret manifest: